AleOnori98/MicroGridsPy_Doc/docs/source/example.rst

 The chosen site's geographic and climatic conditions are favorable for renewable energy projects, with abundant sunlight and moderate albedo effects contributing to the efficiency of solar power generation.
 The specified tilt and azimuth angles are particularly well-suited to the region’s latitude, ensuring that the solar panels receive maximum irradiance during peak sun hours.
-The RES time series are generated endogenously using NASA POWER data and village archetypes.
-These time series represent the renewable energy potential for the chosen location, considering factors such as solar irradiance and wind speed.
-They provide a qualitative understanding of the renewable energy availability.
+The RES time series are generated endogenously using NASA POWER data and the build-in Sub-Sahara archetypes.
-On the other hand, the Demand time series is also generated endogenously, representing the energy consumption patterns of the village in Zambia.
-They are based on build-in load curve archetypes for sub-Saharan Africa and account for variables such as household demand, schools, and hospitals.

 Default Scenario
 ----------------